Kenya entry requirements for Indonesia passport holders

 No, the standard e-Visa is not extendable.
 If you need to stay longer, you'd have to leave and reapply, or check with Kenyan immigration for other options.

 Kenya requires a yellow fever vaccination certificate if you're arriving from a country with yellow fever risk.
-Indonesia is not on that list, so you likely don't need it.
-But check with your doctor or a travel clinic before you go.
+Indonesia is on that list, so you likely need it.
+Check with your doctor or a travel clinic before you go.

 You will be denied boarding by the airline or refused entry at the airport.
 There is no visa-on-arrival option for Indonesian passport holders.
 You must have the e-Visa before you travel.